oghmadev/snomed/bin/data/README.md

 - Place **SNOMED CT** files in this directory.
-- Run the `transitiveClosue.sh` script.
+- Run the `transitiveClosure.sh` script.
 - Run the `load_database.py` script.